 - Bicycling Magazine editor’s choice.

 - Manufactured in the USA at a green energy-certified sewing facility.

-- Only available in two colors, black and grey, so those who like flashier options may be disappointed.
+- The original Breakaway is only available in two colors, black and grey.
+The high rise short is only available in black.
+Therefore, those who like flashier color options may be disappointed.

 - Chamois is a bit too thin for longer rides.